woodystock/learner-materials-react-props-and-state/activities/activity-5.md

 Don't forget to delete your console logs after you've checked them to help keep things tidy. 🧹

 Note: you don't have to call props 'props'.
 In fact, depending on the data or 'properties' that you're passing, it might be better you choose a more suitable name.
-Other things we might want to call our props in this example could be `CatCard cat={cat} />` or `CatCard data={cat} />`.
+Other things we might want to call our props in this example could be `CatCard cat={cat} />`, `CatCard catObject={cat} />` or `CatCard data={cat} />`.
 But we'll leave it as `props` for now so you can remember the lingo.

 # Step 2 - Receiving Properties